bezbac/bezbac/README.md

 ## 👋 Hi there!
 I'm Ben

-I'm a digital generalist, currently working towards my **BSc Software Engineering at CODE University** in Berlin.
+I'm a digital generalist, currently working work on all things web-related @ [**Superchat**](https://www.superchat.de).
+I have a Bachelor degree in Software Engineering from CODE University in Berlin.
-Next to studying, I work within early-stage startups, where I spend most of my time programming across the stack,
-but I enjoy the opportunity to work on design and product too.
+Most of my time I programm across the stack, but I enjoy the opportunity to work on design and product too.

-💬 Currently I work on all things web-related @ [**Superchat**](https://www.superchat.de)

 ### Things I enjoy working with
 ![Rust](https://img.shields.io/badge/-Rust-334155?style=flat&logo=rust&logoColor=white)&nbsp;